stevepurdie/saap-docs/content/for-delivery-engineers/ci-pipelines/secrets.md

 **Do not use for:** Logging in to registry from your local machine

 **Creation:** This secret is created at the time Nexus is set up.
-It is hardcoded in `nexus-pre-install` configMap, and created through `nexus-setup` job.
+It is hard-coded in `nexus-pre-install` configMap, and created through `nexus-setup` job.

 **Rotation:** This secret needs to be added to Vault, which is then reconciled by External Secrets Operator, and a Kubernetes secret is created in cluster against it.